Will the Covid Pandemic Lead to Worse Cancer Outcomes?

 So, what can you do for the time being?
 The simple answer is to get screened and tell doctors about new symptoms as soon as they appear.

-“There needs to be a concerted public health educational campaign across the country to reinforce the importance of cancer screening,” Dr. Chen said.
+“There needs to be a concerted public health educational campaign across the country to reinforce the importance of cancer screening,” Dr. Chen says.

 “Hospitals across the country also need to devote effort to contact patients to reschedule canceled screening tests in order to minimize the delay in screening and cancer diagnoses from the missed tests.”